2 killed after man jumps from Yonkers building rooftop, lands on person below

-According to preliminary information, Yonkers Police say that a distraught 25-year-old man jumped off the roof of a building at 77 Locust Hill Ave.
+According to preliminary information, Yonkers Police say that a distraught 25-year-old man jumped off the roof of a building at 77 Locust Hill Ave shortly before 6 p.m.

 They say he fell 12 stories on to the concrete parking garage roof below and struck a 61-year-old man.